STAT545-UBC-hw-2018-19/hw09-rasiimwe/trump_words.md

 ![](trump_words_files/figure-markdown_github/unnamed-chunk-4-1.png)

-We can also use a bar as the above to nicely represent the commonest words in a dataset.
+We can also use a bar plot as seen above to nicely represent the commonest words in a dataset.